kushal-10/inventory-dynamics/docs/joss/paper.md

 dual_controller_loaded.load("optimal_dual_sourcing_controller.pt")
 ```

-For other (non-neural) controllers, Python’s pickle utility can be used instead.
+For controllers that are not based on neural networks, Python’s `pickle` module can be used for saving and loading.
+Further details are provided in the official `idinn` documentation.

 # Acknowledgements